 Mark Hurd is the CEO of Oracle Corporation and a member of the company’s board of directors.
-In 2010, Hurd joined Oracle as president, bringing more than thirty years of executive management experience to the company.
-In 2014, he was named chief executive officer of Oracle, along with Safra Catz.
-Mark Hurd oversees corporate direction and strategy at Oracle, conducting activity in sales, consulting, channels, support, marketing, and alliances.
-Hurd is also responsible for Oracle’s global business units for industries.
+In 2010, Hurd joined Oracle as president, bringing more than 30 years of executive management experience to the company.
+In 2014, he was named Chief Executive Officer of Oracle, along with Safra Catz.
+Mark Hurd oversees corporate direction and strategy at Oracle, including sales, consulting, alliances and channels, support and marketing activities.
+He is also responsible for Oracle’s global business units for industries.

-In 2007, Hurd was recognized by Fortune magazine as one of their 25 Most Powerful People in Business.
+Oracle CEO Mark Hurd has offered commentary on the latest topics in technology trends through Twitter and published a 2004 volume on business leadership in the technology industry.
+He has also been recognized for his vision and accomplishments from a variety of technology publications.
+In 2007, Hurd was noted by Fortune magazine as one of their 25 Most Powerful People in Business.
 He has been named multiple times by Business 2.0 magazine as one of the 50 Who Matter.
 Hurd was featured several times in Barron’s in the publication’s Best CEOs lists.
 In 2008, the San Francisco Chronicle named him CEO of the Year.

-Mark Hurd is a proud 1979 Baylor University alumnus, earning his bachelor’s degree in business administration from the university, which he attended on a tennis scholarship.
+In addition to his business accolades, Hurd has also been recognized for his continued contributions to his alma mater, Baylor University.
+Mark earned his bachelor’s degree in business administration from the university in 1979, which he attended on a tennis scholarship.
 He continues to support the tennis program at Baylor, assisting Baylor’s national championship tennis program through philanthropic donations to upgrade the facilities in the Hurd Tennis Building, a part of the Hurd Tennis Center.
-Mark Hurd currently serves on the Baylor Board of Regents, where he is vice chair of the Finance and Facilities Committee.
+Mark Hurd currently serves on the Baylor Board of Regents, where he is Vice Chair of the Executive Committee.
 In 2012, Hurd was honored with the 2012–2013 Baylor Legacy Award in recognition of his outstanding service and philanthropy to the university.